 To interview an HSMAI spokesperson about the event and the award honorees, please contact Kaitlin Dunn at [email protected]

-HSMAI is a global organization of sales, marketing, and revenue optimization professionals representing all segments of the hospitality industry.
-With a strong focus on education, HSMAI leads the way in identifying and communicating trends in the hospitality industry.
-Operating as a leading voice for both hospitality and the sales, marketing, and revenue optimization disciplines, HSMAI connects its members with customers.
-Founded in the United States in 1927, HSMAI is a membership organization comprising 5,000 members from 35 countries and chapters worldwide.
-HSMAI operates around the globe via regional boards of directors and staff.
+HSMAI is a global organization of sales, marketing, and revenue management professionals representing all segments of the hospitality industry.
+HSMAI has become the industry champion in identifying and communicating trends in the hospitality industry while operating as a leading voice for both hospitality and sales, marketing, and revenue management disciplines, as well as connecting its members with customers.
+Founded in the United States in 1927, HSMAI is an individual membership organization comprised of nearly 5,000 members from 35 countries and chapters worldwide.
+HSMAI operates regionally around the globe via Regional boards of directors and staff.
 There are four regions: the Americas, Asia Pacific, Europe, and the Middle East.
 Each region has signature programs and services for association members.
-HSMAI has a Global board which is made up of delegates from each region
+HSMAI has a Global board that is comprised of delegates from each Region.